 Where to Stay:

-Located downtown, just a couple blocks from Busch Stadium, the Westin St. Louis is a convenient base point to explore the city.
+Located downtown, just a couple blocks from Busch Stadium, the Westin St Louis, Saint Louis Downtown, Saint Louis, United States is a convenient base point to explore the city.
 Large, modern rooms with all the family and business amenities, you’re also right on a MetroLink light rail line.
 An Avis car rental location in the hotel makes it easy to explore the city by public transport and rent a car for a couple of days of road trip exploration.